Iron Flame

 Iron Flame is a 2023 new adult romantic fantasy novel by American author Rebecca Yarros.
-It is the second book in the Empyrean series, a planned five-book series.
+It is the second in the Empyrean series, a planned five-book series.

 Background

 The second installment in the Empyrean series was released on November 7, 2023.
 Yarros took to Instagram to announce the title and release date of the second installment of the Empyrean series two days after Fourth Wing’s release.
 Three months before Iron Flame hit shelves, TODAY.com posted an exclusive 500-word teaser excerpt.

 The storyline continues where the first book ended.
 Violet has to use the abilities she learned during Threshing at Basgiath War College and achieve her true power, even though the vice commandant is determined to show her how weak she is.